tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 A: Is your geometry aligned / colocated with base block mesh as much as possible?
 If yes, then your surface mesh might include errors which are so bad that even SnappyHexMesh is confused by them.
-Try to run the **Clean Up Meshes** operator and see if it helps.
+Try to run the **Clean Mesh** operator and see if it helps.
 For more advanced CAD surface mesh clean-up and mesh healing, have a look at my tutorial videos
 `Blender for OpenFOAM users <http://tkeskita.kapsi.fi/blender/>`_.